ghiggi/gpm_api/docs/source/03_quickstart.rst

 You are now ready to explore the various :ref:`tutorials <tutorials>` available in the documentation and learn more about the GPM-API functionalities.

-If you are not familiar with xarray, we highly suggest to first have a look also at the `xarray documentation <http://xarray.pydata.org/en/stable/>`__.
+If you are not familiar with xarray, it is highly suggested to first have a look also at the `xarray documentation <http://xarray.pydata.org/en/stable/>`__.